Relief of South America and minerals. Landforms of South America

 Reflection

-And why is it necessary to know the geographical position of the mainland?
+Why is it necessary to know the geographical location of the continent?

 I - setting the cognitive task of the lesson.

-On each table, students have blanks that will be required when studying this topic.
+On each table, students have blanks that will be needed when studying this topic.

 1. Terms and concepts.
-Choose those that you already know and write them in the first column.
+Select those that you already know and write them in the first column.

-Platform, young mountains, shield, foundation, lowland, plateau, plateau, Amazonian, Brazilian, Orinoco, La Platskaya, Andes, graben, Aconcagua, Cotopaxi.
+Platform, young mountains, shield, foundation, lowland, plateau, plateau, Amazonian, Brazilian, Orinoco, La Plata, Andes, graben, Aconcagua, Cotopaxi.

 2. Reflection.
-We check what is written in the column "I want to know."
-We are looking for these concepts on the map of South America.
+We check what is written in the “I want to know” column.
+We look for these concepts on the map of South America.
 Setting the cognitive task of the lesson.

-3. Make a cluster on the topic "Relief of South America".
-Arrange arrows that show the relationship between the relief and its diversity.
+3. Create a cluster on the topic “Relief of South America.”
+Place arrows that show the relationship between the relief and its diversity.

 Relief features Yu.A.

-Similarities and differences in the relief of Africa and South America
+Similarities and differences between the relief of Africa and South America

 West